-(SurvivalDaily.com) – Whether you’re new to prepping or a veteran, you know that organizing your pantry is the key to successful prepping.
-Not being able to find something is just as bad as not having it at all.
-Thankfully there are some ways you can organize your prepper pantries.
+(SurvivalDaily.com) – Whether you’re new to prepping or a veteran, it can be easy to become overwhelmed with stockpiles of supplies.
+Knowing how to organize your inventory is the key to successful prepping.
+After all, being unable to find something when it’s needed is just as bad as not having it at all.
+Thankfully, there are some ways you can organize your gear.

 In order to stockpile supplies, you’ll need to be able to store them.
 There’s more to storing your supplies than just putting them into a closet or pantry.
 You need to organize your supplies; better to do it while you’re setting up, rather than waiting until you have a mess of supplies.
 Another thing to think about is cycling out old inventory.
 Thankfully, there are a few ways to set up your prepper pantry to provide both organization and accessibility.